 3.6 Clonal Propagation Method in Large Quantities

 For the practical purpose in sweet potato production, a large scale production of virus-free seedlings is necessary.
-As shown as in Fig. 4A-D, suckers cut from upper, middle and lower parts of the recovery plant stems, which were confirmed to be SPFMV-free based on the result of RT-PCR, were cultured on phytohormone-free MS medium in a growth chamber at 25℃, 3.3 μmol m-2 s-1, 16h photoperiod.
+As shown as in Fig. 4A-D, suckers cut from upper, middle and lower parts of the recovered plant stems, which were confirmed to be SPFMV-free based on the result of RT-PCR, were cultured on phytohormone-free MS medium in a growth chamber at 25℃, 3.3 μmol m-2 s-1, 16h photoperiod.
 The suckers cut from the three parts of the stems, were shown in Fig. 4.
 It is clear from that the young bud could not be observed in sucker from lower part (Fig. 4E), and on the other hand, the bud clearly in that from middle (Fig. 4F) and upper parts (Fig. 4G).
 After 6 weeks of culture, the complete plants were obtained from the upper, middle and lower parts of SPFMV-free plants, respectively (Fig. 4H).
-Even though there were no differences in morphology among the recovery plants from different parts of stem, the suckers from the middle part gave the highest rates (100%) of recovery plants among the three parts (Table 5).
+Even though there were no differences in morphology among the recovered plants from different parts of stem, the suckers from the middle part gave the highest rates (100%) of recovered plants among the three parts (Table 5).

 It is also considered that as the plants usually come from the young buds, and the sucker from lower part usually assumed the young bud with too small size to observe with naked eye (Table 5, Fig. 4E), the recovery rate was lower than that of middle part.
 For the lowest rate in sucker from upper stem, it is considered that even their sucker has the biggest size, however, they have no thick stem to help to absorb nutrition from medium, and maybe they are not buds but meristem and so that they need phytohormones in medium like shoot apex culture (Fig. 2, and Table 3).